Skatteetaten/aurora-management-interface-js/README.md

 #### podLinks

-Used by Aurora Console to create links to services like Grafana.
+Used by Aurora Konsoll to create links to services like Grafana.
 Value must be `string`.

 ##### type: `object`